-Kitchen Exhaust Hood Cleaning – Salt Lake City & Surrounding Areas
+Kitchen Exhaust Hood Cleaning – Salt Lake City, West Valley City, UT & Surrounding Areas

 When it comes to kitchen exhaust cleaning for your commercial kitchen, you want to hire a company that doesn’t cut corners.
 We can clean all aspects of your kitchen exhaust ventilation system and ductwork, including hood filters, cooling towers, coil cleaning, installation of hinge-kits for access doors, general equipment cleaning, and pressure washing of concrete surfaces.
 Each of these services comes with a 95% BARE METAL clean GUARANTEE.
 There is not a single aspect of your system we can’t clean, aligning with our promise to never hang inaccessible tags anywhere in your system.
 We go above and beyond current fire code regulations for degreasing because we aim to provide the highest standard of safety with our cleaning services.